-- Insurance from fire:
+- Insurance from fire;

 - Vehicle insurance;

 - Liability insurance;

-- Travel insurance:
+- Travel insurance;

 - Medical insurance;

-- Construction insurance;

-- Cargo insurance;

-- Accident insurance:

-- Borrower's insurance;

 - Other insurance.

-Non-Life Insurance
+Non-life Insurance

 Insurance premiums.
 Premiums under insurance contracts are recorded as revenue on the date the insurance risk is assumed.
 The provision for unearned premiums is recognised on the same date and is subsequently recorded as income in proportion to the contract term.